zack-bitcoin/amoveo/docs/progress_reports/22_november_2017.md

 ## What teams are working on this technology?
-Amoveo, Augur, Group Gnosis, Aeternity, Zen Protocol, Bitshares and Bitcoin Hivemind.
+Amoveo, Augur, Group Gnosis, Aeternity, Zen Protocol, Bitshares, stox, and Bitcoin Hivemind.

 Each team will be ranked in each of the categories from 0 to 10.